Electric-Coin-Company/zcash-docs/source/rtd_pages/development_guidelines.rst

         fetch = +refs/heads/*:refs/remotes/upstream/*
         pushurl = DISABLED

-This setup provides a single cloned environment to develop for Zcash.
+This setup provides a single cloned environment to develop for Zcash starting with a new Github/Gitlab environment.
 There are alternative methods using multiple clones, but this document does not cover that process.

 .. _Create Branch: